 Step 1: Don’t Quit Your Job Yet

-When conceiving a business idea, you probably plan where you want to be in the next three or five years.
-However, before you get there, you need to figure out what you are actually going to sell.
-To start, make a list of the core skills you have to offer.
-Then, think about structuring them into a service or product that you can advertise and sell.
+When conceiving a business idea, you probably plan where to be in the next three or five years.
+However, you need to figure out what you will sell before you get there.
+To start, list the core skills you have to offer.
+Then, consider structuring them into a service or product you can advertise and sell.

 Don’t quit your job until you have proven that your business can remain profitable.
 Also, your company needs to generate enough money to sustain its growth in the longer term.
 Until your business plan answers those questions, don’t let that resignation letter leave your pocket just yet.

 My approach to building a new business was to start from the basics.
 I was a financial analyst, and using spreadsheets was one of the critical skills that my current job required.
 With that in mind, I visited gumtree.com, a classifieds website, and advertised myself as an Excel tutor.
-I soon got an email from my first prospective client, a lady who needed help with Excel.
+I soon got an email from my first prospective client, a lady who needed help with Microsoft Excel.
 We met in a cafe and worked on her work project.
-She booked a few more lessons afterwards, which seemed to provide my business plan with the first proof of concept.
+She booked a few more lessons afterwards, providing my business plan with the first proof of concept.

 Step 2: Put Your Business Plan to the Test

-Having a few happy clients is encouraging but is still not proof that your business will succeed.
-When starting my consulting company, I first thought that most of my clients would need long term tutoring.
+Having a few happy clients is encouraging but does not prove your business will succeed.
+When starting my consulting company, I first thought that most of my clients would need long-term tutoring.
 It was an assumption based on a business model similar to teaching a foreign language.
-As my customer base slowly grew, I noticed that many of my students didn’t need extended Excel training.
+As my customer base grew, I noticed that many students didn’t need extended Excel training.
 Instead, they wanted a quick refresher for an interview or to prepare themselves for a new job.

 As a result, I started advertising my services as intensive training covering the basics of using spreadsheets.
-I was planning to offer the initial intensive lesson at cost, aiming to generate profit from the follow-up sessions.
+I planned to offer the initial intensive lesson at a cost to generate profit from the follow-up sessions.
 If my students made no more than a few bookings, my business plan was in trouble.

-With the money earned so far, I could afford to test my services with a broader audience.
-I set up a google ads account and ran a trial campaign.
-The demand was overwhelming, and soon I found myself travelling around London from one place to another.
-I met my clients in coffee shops, offices or even a pub.
+With the money earned, I could afford to test my services with a broader audience.
+I set up a Google ads account and ran a trial campaign.
+The demand was overwhelming, and soon I travelled around London from one place to another.
+I met my clients in coffee shops, offices and even a pub.

 Step 3: Create a Sound Advertising Strategy

-Research your field and competitors and come out with an advertising strategy.
-As a newcomer, you will most likely face competitors who have more experience and bigger marketing budgets.
+Research your field and competitors and come up with an advertising strategy.
+As a newcomer, you will likely face competitors with more experience and bigger marketing budgets.
 Don’t let that discourage you.
-Think about what makes your services distinct and how you can stand out among your bigger competitors.
+Consider what distinguishes your services and how to stand out among your bigger competitors.

 When starting a consulting business, my initial findings confirmed that most of my customers were ‘job seekers’.
 However, I also realised that now my competition was course providers rather than other tutors.
 That allowed me to play with the pricing model.
 The one-to-one nature of my business made me distinct from the group lesson providers to change my rates and remain competitive.

-I increased the ‘job-seekers pricing and introduced discounted packages for customers who wanted to book more than one lesson upfront.
+I increased the job-seekers pricing and introduced discounted packages for customers who wanted to book more than one lesson upfront.
 As a result, the demand for my intensive lessons decreased, but the higher rates allowed me to offset any loss in revenue.
-The change gave me more time and energy to focus on targeting longer-term clients.
+The change gave me more time and energy to target longer-term clients.

 Step 4: Get to Know Your Customers

 As you’re expanding your customer base, it’s important to keep track of your customers.
 Set up a simple spreadsheet to note down your client name and what services you provided.
-Keep track of generated revenue, the number of hours spent with the customer, and how they heard about you.
-Also, write down if the client was new or returning, and some general information such as customer feedback.
+Keep track of generated revenue, the hours spent with the customer, and how they heard about you.
+Also, write down if the client was new or returning and some general information such as customer feedback.

 If you need to take a longer commute, note the time it took you to get to the meeting place.
 Note the cost of the journey and any other expenses you incurred.